ekinoguz/sprout-database/README.md

 themselves, the indexes are also stored in files.
 In this database system architecture, IX component and the record manager as sitting side by side above the file system.
 <b>4) Query engine:</b> classes and methods for answering SQL queries.
-<b>5) Command line interface:</b> 1-to-1 mapping of public interface to command line commands.
+<b>5) Command line interface:</b> 1-to-1 mapping of public interface to command line interface.

 Command Line Interface
 ----------------------